iitis/QUBO-encoding-effects-on-quantum-annealing-efficiency/README.md

 ```python3 make_qubos.py --ppair 2 --psum 2 --no_qbits 10
 ```

 Above parameters with default settings.
-For now only 10 qbits instance is supported.
-Qubos are saved in ```./QUBOs``` directory, args are in the file name.
+QUBOSs are saved in ```./QUBOs``` directory, args are in the file name.

+QUBO sizes of 4,5,6,8,10 qbits are supported.

 ## JobShop definition